Collaboration and Engagement

 • Abraham Lincoln Birthplace National Historical Park

 To assess the PEC model and what we are learning from scaling the program, a program evaluation is being led by PEER Associates, an independent evaluation firm specializing in place-based education.
-PEER has conducted 15 interviews with a total of 23 people (13 park level staff primarily from Region 1, 5 partner organization staff, and 5 national level park staff) and their findings are expected in late February 2023.
+PEER has conducted 15 interviews with a total of 23 people (13 park level staff primarily from Region 1, 5 partner organization staff, and 5 national level park staff).

 You can learn more about Park for Every Classroom and the participating parks by visiting: Park for Every Classroom